 Previous work on data mining in P2P networks span three main types of algorithms: best effort heuristics, gossip and flooding based computations, and so called local algorithms.
-In a typical best effort heuristic [27][28][5], peers sample data (using some variations of graph random walk as proposed in [29]) from their own partition and that of several neighbors and then build a model assuming that this data is representative of that of the entire set of peers.
-All these algorithms can be classified as probabilistic approximate algorithms since the results of these algorithms are correct only on average.
+In a typical best effort heuristic [30][5], peers sample data (using some variations of graph random walk as proposed in [31]) from their own partition and that of several neighbors and then build a model assuming that this data is representative of that of the entire set of peers.
+All these algorithms can be grouped as probabilistic approximate algorithms.
 On the contrary, deterministic approximate algorithms for large scale networks return the same result every time they are run.
-Examples are the variational techniques developed by Jaakkola and Jordan [30][31].
-It poses the original problem as an optimization problem and aims to solve it.
-The search space is usually approximated to make the search feasible.
-This makes it an approximate technique rather than an exact one.
-Mukherjee et al. [32] have developed a communication efficient algorithm for inferencing is sensor networks using such a variational approximation technique.
-The paper considers heterogeneously data distributed scenario where there is one node attribute per node and each node learns a probability distribution of the hidden variables given the visible variables.
+Mukherjee et al. [32] have developed a communication efficient algorithm for inferencing in sensor networks using a variational approximation technique [33][34].
+The paper considers vertically distributed data where each peer learns a probability distribution of the hidden variables given the visible variables.
 It aims to solve problems such as target tracking, target classification etc. in wireless sensor networks.
+Another deterministic approximate algorithm is the distributed k-means algorithm developed by Datta et al. [35].
+It works on horizontally partitioned data whereby each node communicates with its immediate neighbors only.

-Flooding algorithms, as their name hints, flood data (or sufficient statistics thereof) through the entire network such that eventually every peer has the data (or combined statistics) of the entire network.
+Flooding algorithms, as their name hints, flood data (or sufficient statistics) through the entire network such that eventually every peer has all the data (or combined statistics) of the entire network.
 Since flooding is too costly in the common case, actual algorithms usually use gossip - randomized flooding.
 In gossip, every peer sends its statistics to a random peer.
-As demonstrated by Kempe et al. [33] and Jelasity et al. [34] a variety of aggregated statistics can be computed in this way.
+As demonstrated by Kempe et al. [36] and Jelasity et al. [37] a variety of aggregated statistics can be computed in this way.
 Gossip algorithms provide probabilistic guarantee for the accuracy of their outcome.
 However, they can still be quite costly - requiring hundreds of messages per peer for the computation of just one statistic.

-Researchers have proposed several robust and efficient algorithms for P2P systems commonly termed as local algorithms in the literature such as association rule mining [8], facility location [35], outlier detection [36], and meta-classification [37] (described more thoroughly below).
+Researchers have proposed several robust and efficient algorithms for P2P systems commonly termed as local algorithms in the literature such as association rule mining [8], facility location [38], outlier detection [39], and meta-classification [40] (described more thoroughly below).
 They are data dependent distributed algorithms.
 However, in a distributed setup data dependency means that at certain conditions peer can cease to communicate with one another and the algorithm terminates with an exact result (equal to that which would be computed given the entire data).
 These conditions can occur after a peer collects the statistics of just few other peers.
 In such cases, the overhead of every peer becomes independent of the size of the network (and generally very low).
-Furthermore, these data dependent conditions can be rechecked every time the data, or the system, changes.
-If the change is stationary (i.e., the result of the computation remains the same) then, very often, no communication needs to follow change of data.
+Furthermore, these data dependent conditions can be rechecked every time the data or the system changes.
+If the change is stationary (i.e., the result of the computation remains the same) then, very often, no communication is necessary.
 This feature makes local algorithms exceptionally suitable for P2P networks (as well as for wireless sensor networks).
-While the algorithms above assume the existence of a communication tree to avoid duplicate accounting of data (except in [36]) some work has shown that this assumption can be dropped [38].
-Lately, researchers have looked into the description of the local algorithm complexity [39] and the description of generic local algorithms which can be implemented for a large family of functions [40].
+Lately, researchers have looked into the description of local algorithm complexity using veracity radius [41] and the description of generic local algorithms which can be implemented for a large family of functions [42].